Santhosham123/Visualization-Tool-for-Electric-Vehicle-Charge-and-Range-Analysis/README.md

 🎯 Project Objective

-The main objective of this project is to analyze electric vehicle charge and range data using visualization techniques and present the insights through an interactive dashboard that improves understanding of EV performance trends.
+The main objective of this project is to analyze electric vehicle charge and range data using visualization techniques and present insights through an interactive dashboard that improves understanding of EV performance trends.

-👥 Team Members (Internship Project)
+👥 Team Details (Smartinternz Internship)

-Team ID: LTVIP2026TMIDS24254
+Team ID: LTVIP2026TMIDS24271

-👤 Team Leader: Challa Hemasri
+Team Leader: Kamala Santhosham

-👤 Team Member: Chandu Mounika

-👤 Team Member: Chandika Vishnu Vardhan
+Team Member: Peddapalli Likhita

-👤 Team Member:Deepak Yanna
+Team Member: Mudili Lakshmi Srimannarayana Charan Teja Team Member: Nalluri Padmavathi

 📎 License

-This project was developed as part of an internship/guided project program and is intended for educational purposes only.
+This project was developed as part of a Smartinternz internship program and is intended for educational purposes only.